Gumbo darter: Location

+Length

+This species can reach a length of 5.4 cm.

+Description

 The gumbo darter was first formally described in 2012 by Royal Dallas Suttkus, Henry L. Bart Jr and David A. Etnier with the type locality given as the Neches River, just below the Town Bluff dam at Town Bluff, Tyler County, Texas.

+Etymology

-The specific name honors the biologist Dr Bruce Allen Thompson (1946-2007).
+The specific name honors the biologist Dr Bruce Allen Thompson (1946–2007).